The Five Most Common Mental Health Conditions

 Anxiety is more normalized than any other condition on this list.
 It is a casual feeling that just pops up once in a while when you have to do something important.
 But for some people, it is way more than that.
 Anxiety disorders are characterized by excessive fear or worry.

-As of 2019, over 301 million people are living with some form of anxiety disorder.
+As of 2019, over 301 million people worldwide live with some form of anxiety disorder (World Health Organization).
 People who have chronic anxiety have trouble making the simplest of decisions without symptoms like rapid heartbeat, restlessness, and difficulty concentrating.
-In terms of types, some of the disorders include generalized anxiety disorder (GAD), panic disorder, and social anxiety disorder.
+In terms of types, some of the disorders include generalized anxiety disorder (GAD), panic disorder, and social anxiety disorder (National Institute of Mental Health).

 Yes, depression is more than just feeling sad.
 Depression is a persistent low mood over a long period.
 It affects energy levels, appetite, sleep, and self-esteem.
 And worse, if left untreated, it can lead to severe consequences, including suicidal thoughts.

-When a person is depressed, they feel sad, irritable, or empty.
+When a person is depressed, they feel sad, irritable, or empty (National Alliance on Mental Illness).
 They also feel a loss of pleasure or interest in activities for a long time.
 It could be hours, days, or even up to a month.
-It comes up second after anxiety with just about 293 million people being affected.
+It comes up second after anxiety with just about 293 million people being affected (World Health Organization).

 Bipolar disorder simply means when a person has dramatic shifts in mood, energy, and behavior.
-At times, they have episodes of mania or elevated mood, and they alternate with periods of depression when they feel low.
+At times, they have episodes of mania or elevated mood, and they alternate with periods of depression when they feel low (American Psychiatric Association).

 Bipolar disorder often disrupts daily life because it feels like an on-and-off switch between high and low moods.
 People who have it do not have a lot of people who understand how to navigate it.
 So, they often feel isolated.

 Mental health conditions suck.
 They derail the quality of life of anyone who has them.
 And they open the door to worse conditions like addiction.
-When a mental health condition and addiction co-occur, it is known as a co-occurring disorder or dual diagnosis.
+When a mental health condition and addiction co-occur, it is known as a co-occurring disorder or dual diagnosis (Substance Abuse and Mental Health Services Administration).

 For instance, someone with untreated depression might turn to substances for relief.
 This leads to dependence.
-Conversely, prolonged substance use can trigger or worsen mental health issues.
+Conversely, prolonged substance use can trigger or worsen mental health issues (National Institute on Drug Abuse).
 So it is an all-round downside for anyone who is affected.

 Many times, you can sort of tell that your mental health is suffering.
 But if that is not the case, If you or a loved one are experiencing these symptoms, it may be time to seek professional support: